jpawelczak/vpa-demo/README.md

 ```

 # Addressing potential disruptions
-To compare how the new `InPlaceOrRecreate` mode is less disruptive, you can deploy workloads with VPA in `Recreate` Mode that recreates Pods to apply recommendations:
+To compare how the new `InPlaceOrRecreate` mode is less disruptive, you can deploy workloads with VPA in `Recreate` Mode, the mode that recreates Pods to apply VPA's recommendations:
 ```
-kubectl apply -f ./evictions/
+kubectl apply -f ./pdb-handling/
 ```

 Now, let's modify `ContainerResourcePolicy` `minAllowed CPU` few times to "force" actuation.